juanroesel/avalanche-ds/workplan/workplan.md

         * Fine-tune BERT sentiment model using Active Learning methods
         * Do fine-grained sentiment analysis with SVM Ranking
         * Test the Pollyanna hypothesis (i.e., natural bias towards positive comments)
+        * Run correlation analysis to find linear relations between features and sentiment labels/scores
+    * Feature engineering:
+        * Create relevant features that might be useful for uncovering specific language characteristics in these clustered themes
     * Apply ML to theme labelling
         * Work with domain experts to label existing theme clusters
         * Explore with semi-supervised, weakly supervised, and active learning methods to automate theme cluster labelling